How to Implement Dynamic React Feature Flags (2025 Update)

 CASL allows us to enforce granular permissions within our app, ensuring that resources and actions are accessible only to authorized users or roles.

-For our React frontend, we use permit-fe-sdk to implement permission-based feature toggling.
+to implement permission-based feature flags.
 Instead of making individual permission checks, we load all necessary permissions when the app initializes using loadLocalStateBulk

 .
 This optimizes performance by reducing the number of API calls to our permission server.